OpenGVLab/EgoExoLearn/association_benchmark/README.md

 ## Acknowledgement

 The codebase is based on [LaVILA](https://github.com/facebookresearch/LaViLa).
-We thanks the authors for their efforts.
+We thank the authors for their efforts.